-- The leak location is adjacent to the Merrion Road and close to the western boundary of an area of disused land in Booterstown, Co.
-Dublin; - South Dublin Bay, which is a designated Special Protection Area (SPA site code 004024) and a Special Area of Conservation (SAC site code 00210), lies approximately 100m north-east of the leak location.
-Booterstown Marsh, which is part of the South Dublin Bay SPA, lies approximately 150m south-east of the leak location; - The topography in the vicinity of the leak location is relatively flat.
-There is no discernible topographical gradient in the vicinity of the leak location; although there appears to be a very small step down in elevation between the area of disused land east of the leak location and the footpath along Merrion Road; - The closest streams to the leak location are Elm Park Stream and Booterstown Stream, which flow towards the north-east within culverts approximately 250m north-west and 150m south-east of the leak location, respectively.
-Both streams discharge to Dublin Bay.
-There is also an open surface water drain between the north-eastern boundary of the area of disused land and the adjacent railway embankment approximately 100m north-east of the leak location, which discharges to Booterstown Marsh; - Based on available geological maps, the area of the leak location is underlain by estuarine silts and clays although it is anticipated that Made Ground will overlie these alluvial deposits.
-The underlying bedrock is mapped as limestone ("Calp").
-The area north-east of the leak location appears to have been reclaimed from a tidal wetland area during the late 18th or early 19th century;
+- The leak location is within Booterstown Station, Co.
+Dublin, which lies on a railway embankment with South Dublin Bay to the north-east and Booterstown Marsh to the west and south.
+Booterstown Marsh is designated a SPA (part of the South Dublin Bay and River Tolka Estuary SPA site code 00424).
+South Dublin Bay is designated a Special Area of Conservation (SAC site code 000210) under the EU Habitats Directive as well as a SPA; - The topography in the vicinity of the leak location is relatively flat within the station area and along the adjacent railway embankment.
+There is a slope down from the railway embankment to Dublin Bay approximately 20m north-east of the leak location, and also from the station area to Booterstown Marsh approximately 20m west and south of the leak location; - Based on available geological maps, the area of the leak location is underlain by estuarine silts and clays, below which is limestone bedrock; - The groundwater body underlying area of interest is classified as a "locally important" aquifer from a productivity perspective.
+Its current WFD status is "good", and the associated risk classification is "not at risk" of achieving its WFD objectives.
+Vulnerability of the bedrock aquifer from a contamination standpoint is "extreme" in the area of interest, indicating that bedrock is shallow;

-- The groundwater body underlying area of interest is classified as a "locally important" aquifer from a productivity perspective.
-Its current WFD status is "good", and the associated risk classification is "not at risk" of not achieving its WFD objectives.
-Vulnerability of the bedrock aquifer from a contamination standpoint is "high" in the area of interest, indicating that bedrock is relatively shallow and/or is overlain by permeable strata.
-Groundwater flow direction in the bedrock aquifer (and also in the overburden) can be expected to be generally towards the east or north-east, discharging to Dublin Bay or potentially Booterstown Marsh; - The key receptors potentially at risk of impact from the subject leak are considered to be Booterstown Marsh, Dublin Bay in the vicinity of the leak location and also in the area adjacent to the Elm Stream, Booterstown Stream and Booterstown Marsh discharge points, flora and fauna dependent on these water bodies, water quality in the bedrock aquifer underlying the area, and in water mains in the vicinity of the leak location (if present).
+• The key receptors potentially at risk of impact from the subject leak are considered to be Booterstown Marsh, Dublin Bay adjacent to the leak location and also close to the Booterstown Marsh discharge point, flora and fauna dependent on these water bodies, the bedrock aquifer underlying the area, and water mains in the vicinity of the leak location (if present).